If you’ve been planning on electronically filing your US expat tax return, take note of the IRS e-filing shutdown in November.

 What if I miss the window to e-file before the shutdown?

 Keep preparing and gathering your documents.
 You can still file by paper.

 Ready to get started?

-Whether you want to sprint to beat the November 16th e-filing shutdown or have questions you need answered, Greenback’s expert team of accountants are available to help get your taxes in order and get you caught up any time of year.
+Whether you want to sprint to beat e-filing shutdown or have questions you need answered, Greenback’s expert team of accountants are available to help get your taxes in order and get you caught up any time of year.
 Contact us today!